mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/script-performance-tests.md

  - base58
  - sigVerify

-As a result, we define the following constraint for a script cost: a script must have a size no more 8 kB and must be faster than 20 executions of `sigVerify`, that is most expensive operation.
+As a result, we define the following constraint for a script cost: a script must have a size of no more then 8 kB and it must be faster than 20 executions of `sigVerify`, that is the most expensive operation.
 The fixed fee for each scripted unit is equal to 400\,000 _wavelets_ (Waves coins, 100\,000\,000 wavelets = 1 Wave), i.e. if you use a scripted asset (smart asset) then you pay 400\,000 wavelets, if you also have a scripted transaction then you have to pay 2 * 400\,000 wavelets.